 Intercity Taxi or Savari:

-Most people would opt for a bus when traveling between cities but a taxi could be another quick option.
-I personally would advice against it as they cost more than the bus and are less comfortable.
+Most people would opt for a bus when travelling between cities but a taxi could be another quick option.
+I personally would advise against it as they cost more than the bus and are less comfortable.
 It’s also more expensive if you’re sitting in the front seat.
 But I once used it to go from Shiraz to Persepolis and it turned out to be a lot cheaper than hiring a private taxi.
 Not to mention I didn’t have a lot of options with the buses in that route and this was the quickest and easiest way.
 I think it works great for smaller and closer cities but definitely not the way to travel between major cities like Tehran, Esfahan, Shiraz or Yazd.

 How to travel in Iran by train?

 Iran is well connected by a great railway system; one of the best in the region.
 There’s everything from normal bus-like trains to those with private cabins and bunk beds.
 I would pick the train in 3 conditions: